 Our soft silicone teats flex and stretch like mum and allow your baby to feed comfortably at their own natural pace, but when it comes to the actual bottle you use, it's just a case of experimenting with different shapes and sizes to see what suits you!

-When your baby is feeding, their lips should rest on the wider part of the bottle's teat.
+When your baby is feeding, their lips should rest on the wider part of the bottle's nipple.
 If the milk flow from the bottle you're using seems too fast for your baby, you may need to try a different bottle.

 Signs to look out for that indicate the milk flow is too fast include your baby: